Rounge-lab/GENOMICON-Seq/README.md

 `SEED: "23"`

-Specify the seed for reproducibility of the simulation - `OPTIONAL` If not specified random seed will be assigned and recorded (`integer`, enclose the value with quotation marks)
+Specify the seed for reproducibility of the simulation - `OPTIONAL` If not specified, random seed will be assigned and recorded (`integer`, enclose the value with quotation marks)

 `OUTPUT_DIRECTORY: "/usr/src/app/pipeline/Output_data_ampliseq" `

-Specify the output directory - requires absolute path, edit only the name of the directory not the `path /usr/src/app/pipeline/`
+Specify the output directory - requires absolute path, edit only the name of the directory not the path `/usr/src/app/pipeline/` as it points the absolute path in the container.
-The parameter is MANDATORY (enclose the path with double quotation marks).
+The parameter is `MANDATORY` (enclose the path with double quotation marks).
 Change the name of the output for each new run!
 Or remove the previously generated directory before the new run to avoid rewriting, and possible mix-up of the outputs!

 `INPUT_DIRECTORY: "input_data_ampliseq"`